Catherine Smith KC

 Catherine has a busy practice in reparation work, acting for pursuers and defenders.
 She also acts in product liability cases; and has prior experience of criminal trials and appeals.

-Catherine also undertakes a wide variety of advisory work for organisations including the Scottish Legal Complaints Commission; MDDUS (Medical and Dental Defence Union Scotland); Criminal Injuries Compensation Authority; the Ministry of Defence and the Equality and Human Rights Commission.
+Catherine undertakes a wide variety of advisory work for organisations including the Scottish Legal Complaints Commission; MDDUS (Medical and Dental Defence Union Scotland); Criminal Injuries Compensation Authority; the Ministry of Defence and the Equality and Human Rights Commission.

 She is one of only two Counsel in Scotland to have acted as Counsel to the Investigatory Powers Tribunal, and was Standing Junior Counsel to the Advocate General between 2012 - 2021.
 She has been on the Equality and Human Rights Commission Panel of Counsel since 2015.